EgbieAndersonUku1/myBlog/README.md

         You must already have virtualenv stored on your computer.
 In the case virtualenv is not installed in your computer run the following command on your computer **pip install virtualenv**.
 This act will install virtualenv on your computer.

- 2) If you chosen to installed the virtual environment on your computer activate it by use this command below or skip to step 3:
+ 2) If you chosen to install the virtual environment on your computer then activate it by use this command below or **skip to step three**.

     **source 'The name of your virtual environment without quotes'/bin/activate**

 3) Change into myBlog folder by running the command **cd myBlog/src**

 4) Next run the command: **pip install -r requirement.txt**.
-    This will download all the dependencises needed to run the blog and store it in on your computer or your virtual environment if you have created one.
+    This will download all the dependencies needed to run the blog and store it in on your computer or your virtual environment if you have created one.

  5) Run the command **python run.py runserver**.
 This will start the web server.
  6) Open a new terminal and run the command sudo mongod.
 This will start the database.